-The NEC Versa 2200C comes ready for you to install an internal modem to send and receive faxes, cruise the Internet, and download information.
+The NEC Versa 2205C has an internal modem that you can use to send and receive faxes, cruise the Internet, and download information.
 A modem converts data so it can be transmitted over phone lines and then converts it back again so you can read it on your computer.
-You can purchase a 14.4 kbps fax/modem board as an option for your NEC Versa 2200C.